-While Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party get all the attention, there is another after-hours special event held regularly at the Magic Kingdom that most guests have no idea exists.
+While Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party get all the attention, there is another after-hours special event held regularly at the Magic Kingdom (and now two more parks) that most guests have no idea exists.
 Disney After Hours is a special event that offers many of the perks of the holiday parties but promises much lower crowds.
 To be clear, this is not the same as Extra Magic Hours and it does not replace Extra Magic Hours.

 Since its announcement, we’ve always been curious if this event is worth the cost.
-Recently, we had the opportunity to experience Disney After Hours for the first time.
+We had the opportunity to experience Disney After Hours at Magic Kingdom for the first time.
 Here’s what you need to know.

 - 1/7: 8 p.m. – 11 p.m.